Adjusted financial statements are crucial when selling a business.

 To do an SDE calculation, you’ll need to gather some financial information about your business.
 This includes your income statement, balance sheet, and cash flow statement.
 You’ll also need to know your business’s tax rate and the value of your inventory.

 Once you have all of this information, you can plug it into an SDE calculator to get your business’s Adjusted SDE.
-This number is a good starting point for understanding how much your business is worth and how much you should be able to sell it for.
+This number serves as a good starting point for understanding the value of your business and the potential sale price.

-See how to calculate a business valuation for a manufacturing company in California
+See how to calculate a business valuation for a manufacturing company in California.

 Final Take